 Past success is no indicator of future success.
 We all need to be checking our thinking because the solutions that used to work are no longer sufficient in today’s drastically different competitive landscape.

-When Sente began in the asset management game 20 years ago most companies were satisfied tracking their assets, avoiding write-offs and audit findings.
-While we weren’t satisfied producing that, most companies were.
+When Sente began in the asset management game 20 years ago most companies were satisfied tracking their assets, avoiding write-offs and audit findings, decreasing downtime.
+While we weren’t satisfied producing simply that, most companies were.
 We partnered with the ones that weren’t.
 Today’s competitive situation means companies need to get more from their assets and their people and do it fast!
-Today’s competitive standards obsolete the traditional asset management approaches and those involved require new and different skills.
+Today’s competitive standards obsolete traditional asset management standards and require new capabilities for speed, efficiency and innovation.

 New Competitive Standards Demand a Different Approach